AyushBhadauria/ttt-project/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files or Run  `ng build` for a dev server.

 Run `cd server` and hit `node app.js`.
 This will start the server.
 Now the server will be running on `http://localhost:3000/`

+## Technologies Used

+`Angular 5` Frontend

+`Node.js` Backend

+`Bootstrap 4` Styling

 ## Angular 5 Frontend
 `app.module.ts` file